-In some cases, students may wish to repeat a course, either to increase their GPA or replace a failing grade.
+In some cases, undergraduate students may wish to repeat a course, either to increase their GPA or replace a failing grade.
 This may effect their financial aid eligibility for the course itself or for future terms.
 Only classes which will count toward meeting degree requirements are eligible for financial aid.

 Repeating a FAILED Course:

-Students enrolled at PSU may desire to repeat certain courses due to a need to increase their grade point average (GPA) in order to graduate or be accepted into a major which requires a minimum GPA.
-Federal guidance allows students to use Federal aid to repeat previously failed coursework; however, the hours of any failed course must still be counted in Satisfactory Academic Progress calculations.
-The repeated course will count as part of a student’s enrollment status for the payment period they are repeating.
+Federal guidance allows students to use Federal aid to repeat previously failed coursework; however, the credit hours of any failed course will be counted in Satisfactory Academic Progress calculations.
+The repeated course will also count as part of a student’s enrollment status for the payment period they are repeating.

 Repeating a PASSED Course:

-If a student is repeating a previously PASSED course to increase their GPA, federal guidance allows student to repeat and receive aid ONE-TIME when repeating the passed course.
-All hours of any courses attempted must still count in SAP calculations.
+If an undergraduate student is repeating a previously PASSED course, federal guidance allows student to repeat and receive aid ONE-TIME.
+All hours of any courses attempted will count in all Satisfactory Academic Progress calculations.
 PSU academic guidelines will count the last repeated course for GPA purposes.
 Therefore, if a student earned a letter grade of “D” and then repeated this course and received an “F”, the “F” would replace the previously earned “D” for purposes of determining a student’s new GPA.